‘On days when the sky is grey, the sun has not disappeared forever.’

 Since the Rapid Transition Alliance started in December 2018, we have shared 61 stories of change.
 It’s one of the features of our work that I particularly value and I feel lucky that it’s my job to read each one.
 Each story offers a little bit of hope that in times of crisis or need – be that the climate emergency or the current pandemic – we can adapt, learn and find positive solutions.
 It is interesting that whilst the stories vary in their scope, location, scale and context, one thing remains central to all these rapid transitions; they always have people and a desire for positive change at the centre.

-Sophie provides communications support and manages the website at the Rapid Transition Alliance.
-She is a Communications Officer at the Institute of Development Studies and focuses primarily on the design and production of print and digital content.
+Sophie manages the communications and website for the Rapid Transition Alliance.
+She is a Communications Officer at the Institute of Development Studies and focuses primarily on content creation and digital communications.